-- Run a descaling cycle.
+- Fill the tank with solution or vinegar and water and run a descaling cycle.
 Descaling will remove all the accumulated minerals from your machine.
 Follow these instructions to descale your machine.

 - After descaling, run 1 to 2 rinsing cycles with hot water only.
 Otherwise, your coffee will taste like vinegar.

 You can buy a descaling solution from here